Skip to content

 Your Review & Comments Wanted: Proposed Federal Accessibility Standards

 August 11, 2023 A proposal for new digital accessibility guidelines for entities receiving federal funds was released for review by the U.S. Department of Justice (DOJ) on August 4, 2023.
 Anyone affected by these guidelines has 60 days — through Tuesday, October 3, 2023 — to comment.
-The DOJ is still trying to decide exactly what the rule should say, how quickly public entities should improve digital accessibility, and what exceptions to allow.
-For example, the current rule states that…
+The DOJ is still trying to decide details, such as how quickly public entities should comply and what exceptions to allow.
+For example, the current rule states that course content posted on a…

 CREATE Open Source Projects Awarded at Web4All